swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-22-move-the-ml-experiment-data-to-the-cloud.md

 In this chapter, you will learn how to:

 1. Create a project on the cloud provider
-2. Create a storage bucket on the cloud provider
+2. Create a Storage Bucket on the cloud provider
 3. Configure DVC for remote storage
 4. Push the data files to DVC
 5. Commit the metadata files to Git